Robert A. Daly

 Robert Anthony Daly (born December 8, 1936) is an American business executive who has led organizations such as CBS Entertainment, Warner Bros., Warner Music Group, and the Los Angeles Dodgers.

 Daly currently serves as a non-executive advisor to Paramount Pictures, where he provides counsel on a number of strategic areas.

 Daly also serves as Chair of the Board of Directors for the American Film Institute, an organization he has been involved with for many years.
 Additionally, he is a member of the Academy of Motion Picture Arts and Sciences, the UCLA School of Theater, Film and Television’s Dean’s Advisory Board and the UCLA Executive Board for the Medical Sciences.
 In 2006, he joined the board of the USC Annenberg School for Communication.

 Daly completed his term as chairman of the board of trustees for the children's charity Save the Children in February 2010.

 In addition, Daly serves as president of Rulemaker, Inc., an investment consulting company.
-He is also chairman of DonorsChoose.org, an organization which provides material assistance to teachers in the public school system and whose slogan is, “Teachers ask.
-You choose.
-Students learn.”
+He is also chairman of DonorsChoose.org, an organization which provides material assistance to teachers in the public school system.

 Daly is also a Founding Director of the Geffen Playhouse.